-i) Update on Personal Information redacted by the USI
+i) Update on redacted by the USI

 Mr McNeany spoke to the progress update in members' papers.
-He referred to the meeting between the Trust and representatives from the Department of Health and the Health and Social Care Board in July 2020 which reaffirmed their view of the need for the Trust's ongoing action with regard to represent and the fact the original issues of safeguarding concern had not been resolved satisfactorily.
+He referred to the meeting between the Trust and representatives from the Department of Health and the Health and Social Care Board in July 2020 which reaffirmed their view of the need for the Trust's ongoing action with regard to redacted by the US and the fact the original issues of safeguarding concern had not been resolved satisfactorily.